apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_token_architecture.md

 This new token identifier is included in a token which has a "canonical service name" of the URI of the filesystem (e.g "s3a://landsat-pds").

-The issued/reissued token identifier can be marshalled and reused.
+The issued/reissued token identifier can be marshaled and reused.

 ### class `org.apache.hadoop.fs.s3a.auth.delegation.S3ADelegationTokens`